-John Wendling is naming the boat after his wife Ruth Larson Wendling, youngest daughter of Obed Larson and granddaughter of John O. Larson.
+John Wendling named the boat after his wife Ruth Larson Wendling, youngest daughter of Obed Larson and granddaughter of John O. Larson.
 John and Obed started Larson’s Beach Resort on Lake Waubesa in 1906.
 Obed rowed over to Turville Point in Monona to pick up six double-pointed row boats for the campers at their resort to use.
-The Wendling’s personal histories will be posted near the restored rowboat.
+The Wendling’s personal histories have been posted near the restored rowboat.

 Corrine Niedenthal named the meeting room.
 She helped write her interesting personal history.
 Though Corrine died in 2016, her history will live on for all to see in the Museum.

 Thanks to many generous donors, the new addition is completed, the boat has been restored and it was even tested in Lake Waubesa on June 2, 2018.
 Just as it was once used at family-owned resorts along the lake in the early 1900’s, our rowboat was sea-worthy, handled well and took in no water.
 Thanks to the dedicated work seven boat restorers – Wes Licht, Dale Marsden, Rod Clark, Bob Kolek, Lee Ackley, Joe Larson and Mark Finley, our double-pointed rowboat looks almost new.
 They used old photos of these rental rowboats that were made at Turville Boat Works to aid in their restoration.
 The boat is now back in the new addition to the McFarland Historical Society Museum at 5814 Main Street, McFarland WI.
-Donations are being accepted to complete the display in that room and for new shelving in the records room that is also part of the new addition.
+Donations helped to complete the display in the Lake Waubesa room but more donations are needed for new shelving in the records room that is also part of the new addition.